MrMallet/AnagramFinder/README.md

   return answer

 ```
-It worked but it didn't work too well, so I changed it.
+It worked but it didn't work too well, so onto a different approach.

 ### solver.py